Bruce: Why? He's as much a ninja as Kyodai was.

-A character which blurs the line between samurai and shinobi, whether in design or behavior.
+A character that blurs the line between samurai and shinobi, whether in design or behavior.

 Samurai are like the Japanese equivalent of Knights; nobles from Blue Blood families trained to be warriors for their lords and Shoguns.
 They are carefully trained in ancient techniques that emphasize a sense of honor, preferring close combat in open venues.
 The Samurai follow a Code of Honor known as Bushido ("the way of the warrior"), a moral code that emphasizes chivalry and loyalty to a master, even if it cost them their lives or freedom.
 Exceptions to this one rule are called Rōnin, who still adhere to bushido but have no master to speak of.

 Ninja (also known as shinobi) follow the code of Ninjutsu; a set of tenets and rules that emphasized survival and results.
 Popular belief state that the ninja sprang from peasant classes, utilizing weapons and techniques born from Mundane Utility with quick and decisive means of incapacitating threats.
 They were assassins, their targets often high-profile members of society that either posed a threat to the clan, to the people or were unfortunate enough to have a bounty put on their heads, often by samurai.